justin8/docker-transmission/README.md

-This is a docker image for Transmission running on an Arch linux container
+This is a docker image for Transmission running on an Alpine linux container